 If the Teensy 4.1 sounds great but the soldering of SMD chips sounds less great, we have the Teensy 4.1 Fully Loaded.
-It has the 8MB PSRAM and 16MB Flash memory chips installed and fully tested.
+It has either 8MB PSRAM and 16MB Flash memory or 16MB PSRAM chips installed and fully tested.
 It also has the pins soldered on and has the header for the optional Ethernet added as well.

 You can find the link to the full Teensy 4.1 Fully Loaded information at the bottom of this page or click on the pic.